Content marketing includes blogs, guides, hubs, courses, videos, games, tools, calculators, awards, books, magazines, reports, and more.

 Type: Free Tool

-Why it works: The Headline Analyzer from CoSchedule is a perfect example of providing value through content.
-It is a helpful tool that people can make a part of their routine whenever they need to write a headline.
+Why it works: The Headline Analyzer from CoSchedule is a perfect example of providing value through content because it is a valuable tool that people can make a part of their routine whenever they need to write a headline.
 In this way, CoSchedule keeps their audience coming back repeatedly, keeping leads within the brand’s ecosystem to continue providing value and pushing leads toward the bottom of the sales funnel.